sharvaridhote/Credit-Fraud-Detection/README.md

   Gradient boosting algorithm performed better only with the SMOTE sampling technique.
   All advanced ensemble models’ performance is comparable when applied re-sampling technique with a AUC score above 0.99.

+  Please see the Fraud_Detection_Report in the root directory for the review, results and conclusions.